AndreBremer/mcp-policy-server/docs/POLICY_REFERENCE.md

 ```

 **Configuration-free extensions:**
 No need to add DOC-GUIDE, DOC-API, API-REST to `policies.json`.
-They resolve automatically via base prefix.
+They resolve automatically via base prefix extraction, and sections are found by searching across all files matching the base prefix's stem pattern.

 ## Embedded References